Play 1 ROI Calculator

 Month 3: Firm-Wide Rollout

 Deploy to all fee-earners.
 Retire the old manual process.
-Make Hands-Free CRM
+Make Hands-Free CRM the default.

 Month 6: Measure Financial Impact